Skip to content

 Working with the /tmp directory

 The system temp directory (/tmp) is a local, writeable path on an application’s web servers on the VIP Platform.
 The /tmp directory is most commonly used to perform local manipulations to temporary files.
-For example, downloading a *.zip archive to /tmp, extracting its contents, then uploading the contents to the WordPress site’s /uploads/ directory on the VIP File System.
+For example, transferring a ZIP archive to /tmp, extracting its contents, then uploading the contents to the WordPress site’s wp-content/uploads/ directory on the VIP File System.

 All filesystem functions will work as expected in /tmp, including directory traversal.